dxdydz/321/zoningout.md

 ### "We Compost"

-+(black size) points for any black next to a red piece.
+Every black piece next to at least one red piece scores points equal to the black piece's size. e.g., a large black that is next to one or more reds would score +3 points.

 **Target Score**: 33

 ### Garden City

-2 points for every redsidential zone next to a park.
+2 points for every red residential zone next to a green park.

 **Target Score**: 17

 ### Piazzas

-1 point for every different color around any fully enclosed empty space within your city.
+1 point for every different color (including black) around any fully enclosed empty space within your city.

 **Target Score**: 23